ls-2018/etcd_cn/raft/README.md

 3. Apply Snapshot (if any) and CommittedEntries to the state machine.
 If any committed Entry has Type EntryConfChange, call Node.ApplyConfChange() to apply it to the node.
-The configuration change may be cancelled at this point by setting the NodeID field to zero before calling ApplyConfChange (but ApplyConfChange must be called one way or the other, and the decision to cancel must be based solely on the state machine and not external information such as the observed health of the node).
+The configuration change may be cancelled at this point by setting the NodeID field to zero before calling ApplyConfChange (but ApplyConfChange必须是called one way or the other, and the decision to cancel必须是based solely on the state machine and not external information such as the observed health of the node).

 4. Call Node.Advance() to signal readiness for the next batch of updates.
-This may be done at any time after step 1, although all updates must be processed in the order they were returned by Ready.
+This may be done at any time after step 1, although all updates必须是processed in the order they were returned by Ready.

-Second, all persisted log entries must be made available via an implementation of the Storage interface.
+Second, all persisted log entries必须是made available via an implementation of the Storage interface.
 The provided MemoryStorage type can be used for this (if repopulating its state upon a restart), or a custom disk-backed implementation can be supplied.